Expo-67/MA-Zoezi/README.md

 5. User can view their workout history
 6. User can view their progress (weight lifted, reps, sets)
 7. User can view their workout plan for the duration set.
+8. AI API to help clients, if  a client finds an exercise too easy or difficult, AI can adjust the intensity, sets, and reps.
 </p>

 // **_Technical Requirements_**//<br/>